 Microplastics Research Roundup

-Microplastics particles are found in human blood, breast milk, lung tissue, atherosclerotic plaque, and the placenta.
+Microplastics are found in human blood, breast milk, lung tissue, atherosclerotic plaque, and the placenta.
 Microplastics present a physical as well as chemical burden.
 This article compiles recent research across multiple body systems, covering the mechanisms proposed for harm, the significant exposure sources, and the current state of evidence on what might actually reduce your body burden.

 Fluoride: Understanding Its Effects on Health